saintskeeper/morgana-agent-protocol/commands/qdirector.md

    - Implement JWT service (/qcode with Claude 3.5)
    - Create auth middleware (/qcode with o3)
    - Write auth tests (/qtest with flash)
+   - Commit changes if tests pass (/qgit with flash)

 2. Spawns each agent with:
    - Specific instructions